swimmingly/yodrew.github.io/_pages/hygiene.md

 What would we recover?

 Awareness of the other basic plane of reality.
-Because it mirrors spacetime, some scientists call it timespace: three dimensions of time---past, present, future---and space compressed to one location.
+Because it mirrors spacetime, some scientists call it timespace: three dimensions of time---past, present, future---and space compressed to one location[^8].
 Australian Aboriginals call it dreamtime.
 They access it at will for daily living.
 It is how they can track someone 100 miles through the desert a year later with only a scrap of his clothing.
 Dreamtime is perceived through the feeling center of intelligence, not the senses.
 This is called intuition.
 With psychic integrity, it can be just as precise as the eyes aided by a microscope.

 Our feeling centers, being more fragile, are generally out of commission.
 So to scientific materialists, dreamtime doesn't exist.
 They dismiss it out of hand despite the evidence.
 Which even most civilized people have a little of.
 I mean strange experiences that stick in the mind unexplained for decades, like personal x-files.
 If you talk about this stuff in conventional settings, others will call you crazy.
 But if you rest in darkness long enough, access to it promises to return permanently.